Organising Institution

 Anchor Port: Visakhapatnam Port Authority, Visakhapatnam

-Anchor Port: Deendayal Port Authority, Chennai, Gujarat
+Anchor Port: Deendayal Port Authority, Gandhidham

 Port gates, serving as critical choke points for landside logistics, frequently experience significant congestion due to inefficient trailer movement and prolonged waiting times.
 This leads to severe operational disruptions, financial penalties such as demurrage charges, and heightened safety risks within the port environment.
 Ensuring the seamless and efficient flow of trailers requires a transformative shift from manual, reactive monitoring to an AI-powered, real-time video analytics approach that can automatically detect, log, and alert on trailer waiting times and unauthorised parking, thereby optimising gate operations and enhancing overall port throughput.